-Bachelor of Science Wellness & Health Promotion
+Wellness & Health Promotion • CIP code 510001

 The Bachelor of Science in Wellness & Health Promotion prepares students with the knowledge and skills necessary to educate, coach and support individuals, institutions and communities in promoting and maintaining healthy lifestyles.
-Through an investigation into human health and the history, philosophical, and theoretical foundations of wellness and health promotion initiatives, students gain a practical understanding of issues affecting individual, community and population health.
-Coursework emphasizes a lifestyle approach to promoting health and includes elements such as nutrition, physical activity, stress reduction, and other influences on health and wellbeing such as substance use, socio-economic and environmental factors.
+Through an investigation into the science of human health and the history, philosophical, and theoretical foundations of health and wellness initiatives, students gain a practical understanding of issues affecting individual and population health.
+Coursework emphasizes a holistic approach to health and includes elements such as nutrition, physical activity, stress, alcohol and substance abuse, and the influence of socio-economic and environmental factors on all aspects of health and well-being.

-Upon successful completion, students will be able to work effectively with individuals, organizations, corporations and communities in efforts to enhance lifestyle to impact health, prevent disease and increase quality of life.
+Upon completion, students will be able to work effectively with individuals, organizations, corporations and communities in efforts to enhance health, prevent disease and increase quality of life.
 Students will:

-- Gain content knowledge in the science, history and theoretical foundations of wellness and health promotion. - Assess health and wellness needs; plan, implement, direct and evaluate health promotion and wellness programs. - Gain communication and marketing skills to effectively assess, organize, and implement wellness and promotion programs and efforts. - Understand theories and strategies that facilitate positive lifestyle change. - Utilize evidence-based strategies to improve health and well-being. - Maximize the well-being of specific target populations by collaborative planning and implementation of wellness programs. - Apply their learning through direct field experience. - Effectively advocate for policies and practices that empower individuals and communities to sustain and reinforce health promotion efforts.
+- Gain content knowledge in the science, history and theoretical foundations of wellness and health. - Assess health and wellness needs; plan, implement, direct and evaluate health education and wellness programs. - Gain communication and marketing skills in assessing, organizing and implementing health and wellness promotion programs and materials. - Understand theories and strategies that facilitate positive lifestyle change. - Utilize evidence-based strategies to improve health and well-being. - Maximize the well-being of specific target populations by collaborative planning and implementation of wellness programs. - Apply their learning through direct field experience. - Effectively advocate for policies and practices that empower individuals and communities and sustain and reinforce health promotion efforts.

-Successful graduates will be well positioned to work as health/ wellness coaches and educators in community health initiatives, corporate wellness programs, public and private educational settings, and in fitness and wellness facilities.
-Graduates are further prepared for advanced studies in a wide range of health related fields such as community and public health, nursing, health education, health care management and administration, addiction studies, psychology, and human services.
+Successful graduates will be well-positioned to work as health/wellness coaches and educators in community health initiatives, corporate wellness programs, public and private educational settings, and in fitness and wellness facilities.
+Graduates are further prepared for advanced studies in a wide range of health related fields such as public and community health, nursing, health education, health care management and administration, addiction studies, psychology, and human services.